-Theorem 2.4 (WGCH) Suppose $\lambda \geq LS(\mathbf{K})$ and $\mathbf{K}$ is $\lambda$ -categorical.
-If amalgamation fails in $\lambda$ there are $2^{\lambda^+}$ models in $\mathbf{K}$ of cardinality $\lambda^+$ .
+Theorem 2.4 (WGCH) Suppose $\lambda \geq LS(K)$ and K is λ -categorical.
+If amalgamation fails in λ there are 2^{λ^+} models in K of cardinality λ^+ .

 As opposed to many other results in the study of abstract elementary classes which rely on an additional collection of model theoretic hypotheses, this result is about all AEC's.
 Moreover, variants of the proposition recur repeatedly in the proof of the main result being expounded.
 The argument uses weak diamond and is primarily combinatorial; it proceeds directly from the definition of an AEC.
-The result fails under $MA + \neg CH$ .
+The result fails under $MA + \neg CH$.
 An example is presented in [She87, She09a] and a simpler one in [Bal09].
-It is an AEC (even given by a theory in L(Q)) which fails amalgamation in $\aleph_0$ , but becomes $\aleph_1$ -categorical in a forcing extension.
-But it remains open whether there are such examples in $L{\omega_1,\omega}$ .
+It is an AEC (even given by a theory in L(Q)) which fails amalgamation in \aleph_0 , but becomes \aleph_1 -categorical in a forcing extension.
+But it remains open whether there are such examples in $L{\omega_1,\omega}$.
 Easy examples ([BKS09]) show the categoricity is a necessary condition for Theorem 2.4.
 This has a fundamental impact on the structure of the main proof.
-Because of this we must pass to complete sentences and gain categoricity in $\aleph_0$ .
-Shelah's approach through frames in [She09a] aims at weakening the need for categoricity at the cardinal where the induction commences.
+Because of this we must pass to complete sentences and gain categoricity in \aleph_0 .
+One strategy in Shelah's approach through frames in [She09a] evades the categoricity difficulty by restricting to subclasses of the AEC, e.g. the λ -saturated models.

 Amalgamation plays a fundamental role in the study of AECs.
-One line of research pioneered by Shelah [She99] and highly developed by Grossberg, VanDieren, and Lessmann in a series of papers (e.g [GV06]) assumes both arbitrarily large models and amalgamation; under strong model theoretic assumptions the results are proved in ZFC.
+One line of research pioneered by Shelah [She99] and highly developed by Grossberg, VanDieren, and Lessmann in a series of papers (e.g [GV06]) assumes arbitrarily large models, joint embedding, and amalgamation; under strong model theoretic assumptions the results are proved in ZFC.
 An account of this work with full references to the published papers appears in Part II of [Bal09].
-In this paper we focus on earlier work on $L{\omega_1,\omega}$ , which is a little more concrete as the logic is fixed.
+In this paper we focus on earlier work on $L{\omega_1,\omega}$, which is a little more concrete as the logic is fixed.
 But it is more general in another way.
 Rather than assuming amalgamation, failure of amalgamation is shown to create width.
 Both amalgamation and the existence of large models are proved for narrow classes; this brings the set theoretic difficulties into view.
 The work of Hyttinen and Kesala on finitary AEC (e.g [HK07]) continues the program of assuming arbitrarily large models and amalgamation.
 But, even stronger model theoretic assumptions lead to the development of a geometric stability theory.
 Several further directions of study in AEC are explored in [She09a].
 The introduction to that book surveys the field and explains Shelah's viewpoint.
-The method of frames, expounded in [She09a], provides an approach to the problem of building larger models from categoricity in one or several successive uncountable cardinals; he attempts to avoid the traces of compactness that simplify the work starting at $\aleph_0$ and $\aleph_1$ in $L{\omega_1,\omega}$ .
+The method of frames, expounded in [She09a], provides an approach to the problem of building larger models from categoricity in one or several successive uncountable cardinals; he attempts to avoid the traces of compactness that simplify the work starting at \aleph_0 and \aleph_1 in $L{\omega_1,\omega}$.
 In other papers Shelah (e.g [She01]) considers the general problem of eventual categoricity assuming large cardinal axioms.